 5) The solution?
 Pollution of our social environment is invisible to most people, just like air pollution and climate change once were.
 So we begin by increasing awareness.
 But we should act quickly, as data mining and the secrets it reveals is increasing exponentially.

 (Example – I have an advanced degree.
-This simple piece of data predicts that: I despise and fear Donald Trump and the Republicans; I am a good critical thinker who understands the difference between the high journalistic standards of the New York Times or the Washington Post and the non-existent ones of Fox “News,” Breitbart, etc.; I don’t believe in alien abductions or faked moon landings; I know that evolution and climate change are true beyond any reasonable doubt; I’m not a theist, much less a Christian, Mormon, or Islamic fundamentalist; etc. All that from just one bit of data.
-Imagine what else others know about you and me?)
+This simple piece of data predicts that: I’m unlikely to be a Republican; I know the difference between the journalistic standards of the New York Times or the Washington Post and those of Fox “News,” Breitbart, etc.; I don’t believe in alien abductions or faked moon landings; I know that biological evolution is true beyond any reasonable doubt; I’m less likely to be religious than most; I probably don’t drive a truck; etc. All that from just one bit of data, and some of those inferences might be mistaken.
+Imagine what else others know—or think they know—about you and me?)

 a) Data is not the new gold, it is the new oil, and it damages the social environment.